- Full time (37.5h pw), mainly in the afternoon/evening. Some flexibility regarding hours of work.

-- Assisting the Director with technical information for presentations, applications to partner sites, project lists.
+- Assisting the CEO with technical information for presentations, applications to partner sites, project lists.

 - Other activities may arise, depending on business needs on the day as well as your interests and abilities.

-The position involves working closely with the Research Services Manager, Sean Davies, and our existing Research Officer and reporting mainly to the Director, Dr Margaret Clotworthy, as well as the COO.
+The position involves working closely with the Chief Operating Officer, Sean Davies, and our existing Research Officer and reporting mainly to the Chief Executive Officer, Dr Margaret Clotworthy, as well as the COO.